-Ann Strassman is an American figurative painter living and working in Boston.
-Antiques and the Arts Weekly vividly described her style: “Ann Strassman’s expressive realism… evolves from an unforgiving eye which she has developed from experience and time.
-She creates psychological tension with exaggerated brushwork and dramatic colors.
-The vocabulary may be German Expressionism and London school, but the vision is all her own.”
+Ann Strassman is an American figurative painter working in Boston.
+Antiques and the Arts Weekly vividly describes her style: “Ann Strassman’s expressive realism… evolves from an unforgiving eye which she has developed through experience.
+Through the use of exaggerated brushwork and dramatic tones she creates psychological tension.
+The vocabulary may well be German Expressionism and London school, but the vision is all her own.”